EnesBaserr/test-report-generator/README.md

 - Overall test execution summary
 - Test results grouped by class
 - Detailed error messages and stack traces
+- Test execution duration for each test and overall suite
 - Clean, modern UI with collapsible sections

 ## Building from Source